Beginners Guide to Food in Japan for first time visitors

 Eating cereal out of a coffee mug at our hotel room.
 Sometimes you need to improvise!

 Most Japanese restaurants that serve chicken karaage will also have French fries on the menu.
-We simply told our boys that we ordered them chicken nuggets and fries.
+We told our boys that we ordered them chicken nuggets and fries.
 They rarely noticed the difference.

 Our boys did pretty good at trying new food.
 Like most kids, their natural default is to resist food that is different or foreign.
 However, the more Japanese food they tried, the more comfortable they got.